rameshp/selenium-python/source/api.rst

 will need to download the ChromeDriver executable from: http://code.google.com/p/selenium/downloads/list

-- class WebDriver(executable_path="chromedriver", port=0)
+.. class:: WebDriver(executable_path="chromedriver", port=0)

    base: selenium.webdriver.remote.webdriver.WebDriver

    *executable_path:* path to the executable.
 If the default is used it assumes the executable is in the $PATH

    *port:* port you would like the service to run, if left as 0, a free port will be found

-  - save_screenshot(filename)
+   .. method:: save_screenshot(filename)

       Gets the screenshot of the current window.
 Returns False if there is any IOError, else returns True.
 Use full paths in your filename.

 Remote WebDriver